SamedYalniz/CV/CV.md

 football:
  - played for 3 years in a local team in Cologne <br>

+fitness and nutrition:
+- a healthy body leads to a healthy mind

 travel:
 - born in Germany, lived in Australia for a year, travelled through South-East-Asia and ended up in London.